 City Region Deals

 City Region Deals are agreements between the Scottish Government, the UK Government and local government designed to bring about long-term strategic approaches to improving regional economies.
+They are implemented by regional partners and overseen by the Scottish City Region Deal Delivery Board.

 Each deal is tailored to its city region, reflecting its individual economic strengths and weaknesses, and comprises a programme of interventions to support positive, transformative change.